maljoras/saveVideo/README.md

 ## saveVideo:  Capturing videos from Grashopper USB3 Cameras under Linux

 SaveVideo is a small tool to capture and encoding videos.
 Supports simultaneous capturing from multiple Point Grey USB cameras.
-See the [[https://www.ptgrey.com/support/downloads/10398]]((TechNote)) how to install the ptGrey cameras under linux.
+See this [TechNote](https://www.ptgrey.com/support/downloads/10398) how to install the ptGrey cameras under linux.

 ### Installation